Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-with $\mu_{ j} \sim N(0, \sigma_{\mu j }^2)$ and $\sigma_{\mu j }^2 \sim IG(0,0)$ for $j \in \{\tau g, \tau y, y \tau,y g \}$.
-Therefore, we start with the prior that the fiscal and the non-fiscal proxies are both valid and shrink towards the exogenous proxy solution.
+with $D(z)=[D_1(\bm z_{\tau}, \mu_{\tau g} ), D_2(\bm z_{\tau}, \mu_{\tau y}),D_3(\bm z_{y},\mu_{y \tau} ),D_4(\bm z_{y},\mu_{y g}), D_5(\bm z_{g}, \mu_{g \tau} ),D_6(\bm z_{g},\mu_{g y} ) ]'$ and the proxy exogeneity shrinkage prior from Equation (\ref{eq: prior mu}).
+Therefore, we start with the prior that all proxies are valid and shrink towards exogenous proxies.
 However, the data can update the prior and deviate from a given exogeneity assumption.
-Moreover, we use the proxy variables to label the shocks.
+Moreover, we use the proxy variables to label the shocks similar to \cite{bertsche2022identification}.
 Specifically, the shock exhibiting the highest correlation in absolute terms with the TFP proxy is labeled as the output shock.
-Among the two remaining shocks, the one displaying the strongest correlation in absolute terms with the tax proxy is identified as the tax shock, while the remaining shock is attributed as the government spending shock.\footnote{An alternative labeling approach relying on a first step estimator is shown in the Appendix and leads to similar results.}
+Among the two remaining shocks, the one displaying the strongest correlation in absolute terms with the tax proxy is identified as the tax shock, while the remaining shock is labeled as the government spending shock.\footnote{An alternative labeling approach relying on a first step estimator is shown in the Appendix and leads to similar results.}

-For comparison, we also estimate the \cite{mertens2014reconciliation} fiscal proxy SVAR with the Gaussian proxy weighting approach, the government spending restriction $b_{23}=0$, and the tax proxy weighting moment conditions in Equation (\ref{eq: propxy prior application tau g y}) with $\mu_{\tau g}=\mu_{\tau y}=0$ and the \cite{caldara2017analytics} non-fiscal proxy SVAR with the Gaussian proxy-weighting approach, the government spending restriction $b_{13}=0$, and the TFP proxy weighting moment conditions in Equation (\ref{eq: propxy prior application y tau g}) with $\mu_{y \tau}=\mu_{y g}=0$.
-Therefore, both Gaussian models impose the corresponding proxy prior without the ability to update the proxy prior.
-Note that the two Gaussian proxy weighting models yield impulse responses akin to those acquired through the conventional moment-based frequentist proxy estimator, as outlined in the Appendix.
+For comparison, we also estimate the \cite{mertens2014reconciliation} fiscal proxy SVAR with the Gaussian proxy weighting approach, the government spending restriction $b_{23}=0$, and the tax proxy weighting moment conditions $D_1(\bm z_{\tau},\mu_{\tau g} )$ and $D_2(\bm z_{\tau}, \mu_{\tau y})$ with $\mu_{\tau g}=\mu_{\tau y}=0$ and the \cite{caldara2017analytics} non-fiscal proxy SVAR with the Gaussian proxy-weighting approach, the government spending restriction $b_{13}=0$, and the TFP proxy weighting moment conditions $D_3(\bm z_{y},\mu_{y \tau} )$and $D_4(\bm z_{y},\mu_{y g})$ with $\mu_{y \tau}=\mu_{y g}=0$.
+Therefore, both Gaussian models impose proxy exogeneity without the ability to deviate.\footnote{Note that the two Gaussian proxy weighting models yield impulse responses akin to those acquired through the conventional moment-based frequentist proxy estimator, as shown in the Appendix.}